thebedroomlaboratory/BrewMonitor/README.md

 ProxyPass /brewmonitor http://127.0.0.1:8123/brewmonitor
 ProxyPassReverse /brewmonitor http://127.0.0.1:8123/brewmonitor
 ```
 You can do this using:

 * `a2enmod` and `/etc/apache2/sites-enabled/000-default.conf` (Ubuntu)
 * Or all in your `httpd.conf` file by adding the text as above (codio.com)
+* Either way, remember to restart Apache afterwards so that the settings can take effect

 After that, check that your node-red app/server settings match up.
 This can be found in `Backend/settings.js`:

 * `uiPort: 8123,`
 * `httpRoot: '/brewmonitor',`

-You may as well allow AJAX calls from other servers at this point too
+You may as well allow AJAX calls from other servers at this point too, if required (Ionic app for instance...)
 ```bash
  httpNodeCors: {
   origin: "*",